moshee/airlift/README.md

 # lift

-`lift` is a CLI client interface to `airlift-server`.
+`lift` is a CLI client interface to `airliftd`.
 It takes a filename as an argument and uploads the server at the configured host, which is stored as a JSON file in an OS-dependent location (`~/.airlift` on POSIX, `%LOCALAPPDATA%\airlift\airlift_config` on Windows).
 These may also be